mvineza/spindel/_posts/2022-02-02-XSS-Port-Scanning.md

 ## Overview
 An attacker which is outside of your internal network can force you to browse a webpage containing malicuous javascript.

-This javascript code will scan your internal network and sends result back to attacker.
+This javascript code will scan your internal network and can be modified to send results back to attacker.

 ## Sample Code
 ```javascript